Please take notice that in the 2021 season, Scuola di Belle Arti is closed to visitors.

 Scuola di Belle Arti “Rossetti Valentini” is situated in the old town centre of Santa Maria Maggiore: a 19th century elegant building that shows the distinctive features of the local architecture.
 It houses a real artistic treasure and proposes courses of painting, drawing, comics and wood-carving.

-The permanent exhibition of Scuola di Belle Arti “Rossetti Valentini”, the unique of the whole Alpine region, presents works of the local painting dating from the second half of the 18th to the 20th century.
+The permanent exhibition of Scuola di Belle Arti “Rossetti Valentini”, a unique of the whole Alpine region, presents works of the local painting dating from the second half of the 18th to the 20th century.
 The wide room on the first floor houses the works of the main painters of Valle Vigezzo (Sparsicin, Giacomo Rossetti, Enrico Cavalli, Carlo Fornara, etc.), whose favourite subjects were portraits and landscapes.

 In the same room the school runs courses of drawing, painting and comics: the pupils can attend the course and use the original desks of the ancient school, surrounded by the works of the great painters of the past.